BryceVerberne/CSC205/README.md

 ## Disclaimer

 These projects are provided for educational purposes only.
-While the code is free to use, modify, or distribute, please do not use it to directly copy or plagiarize assignments for your coursework.
+While the code is free to share and use for non-commercial purposes, please do not use it to directly copy or plagiarize assignments for your coursework.
 Instead, use the material as a reference to help you understand the implementation object-oriented programming and data structures.

 ## License